indrayam/nerd-notes/kubernetes-resources/_k8s-all-objects.md

     + CronJob
     + DaemonSet
     + StatefulSet
-- **Discovery & LB (3)** resources are objects you use to "stitch" your workloads together into an externally accessible, load-balanced Service
+- **Discovery & LB Resources (3)** are objects you use to "stitch" your workloads together into an externally accessible, load-balanced Service
     + Service
     + Endpoints
     + Ingress
-- **Config & Storage (4)** resources are objects you use to inject initialization data into your applications, and to persist data that is external to your container
+- **Config & Storage Resources (4)** are objects you use to inject initialization data into your applications, and to persist data that is external to your container
     + ConfigMap
     + Secrets
     + PersistentVolumeClaim
     + StorageClass
-- **Cluster (12)** resources objects define how the cluster itself is configured; these are typically used only by cluster operators
+- **Cluster Resources (12)** are objects that define how the cluster itself is configured; these are typically used only by cluster operators
     + Namespace
     + Node
     + ComponentStatus